 - Top with the tofu pieces.

-This also goes to Jac at Tinned Tomatoes for Meat Free Mondays.
+This samphire recipe is also shared with Jac at Tinned Tomatoes for Meat Free Mondays.